 - 1. List the header information.
 Minimum requirements include date, time, name (pseudonym) and age of the child.
 Your professor might have additional items to list in this section.
 Always check your assignment. - 2.
 RECORD ONLY WHAT YOU SEE and HEAR!
 Gather the facts.
 Think of yourself as a video camera, opinions, interpretations, and impressions are to be avoided.
-Here are a few words/phrases to be AVOIDED when recording observations because they are not exact in their description of behavior:
+Here are a few words to avoid.